Bylaws

 6.05.
 Vacancies.
 Any vacancy in the Board of Directors caused by death, resignation, removal, an increase in the number of directors, expiration of term, or any other cause, shall be filled by affirmative vote of a majority of the total number of remaining directors, though less than a quorum, and the term of the director filling the vacancy shall expire at the end of the next annual meeting at which directors are to be elected.

 6.06.
 Place of Meetings.
 The Board of Directors may hold its meetings at such place or places as it may from time to time determine.
-If the Board of Directors fails to select a place for a meeting, it shall be held at the registered office.
+If the Board of Directors fails to select a place for a meeting, it shall be held virtually.

 6.07.
 Annual Meeting.
 The annual meeting of the Board of Directors shall be held each year, at such time and place as the Board of Directors may determine for the transaction of such business as shall come before the meeting.

 6.08.
 Regular Meetings.
-The Board of Directors shall meet at least quarterly with two face-to-face meetings per year.
-(Including the Annual Meeting).
-Regular meetings of the Board of Directors shall be held from time to time, at such times and places as the Board of Directors may determine.
+The Board of Directors shall meet at least monthly every year (including the Annual Meeting).
+Other regular meetings of the Board of Directors shall be held from time to time, at such times and places as the Board of Directors may determine.

 6.09.
 Special Meetings; Notice.
 Special meetings of the Board of Directors shall be held whenever called by the President of the Association or at least three (3) directors.
-Notice of a special meeting shall be mailed to each director, addressed to the director at his or her residence or usual place of business, at least seven (7) days before the day on which the meeting is to be held and no more than thirty (30) days before such meeting, or delivered personally or by telephone.
-Facsimile transmission, or email not later than two (2) days before the day on which the meeting is to be held.
+Notice of a special meeting shall be communicated to each director, at least seven (7) days before the day on which the meeting is to be held and no more than thirty (30) days before such meeting, and delivered via electronic communication .
 The notice shall state the time and place of the meeting but need not state the purposes thereof.
 Notice of any meeting of the Board of Directors need not be given to any director who participates in such meeting; and any meeting of the Board of Directors shall be a legal meeting without any notice thereof having been given, if all of the directors shall participate therein or waive such notice in writing before, at, or after such meeting.

 6.11.
 Voting.
 All matters shall be decided by a majority vote of those directors present, except as otherwise provided by these Bylaws.
 Each director shall be entitled to one vote.